flarelabs-net/vite-plugin-cloudflare/README.md

   An optional array of auxiliary workers.
   You can use [service bindings](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/) to call auxiliary workers from your main (entry) Worker.
+  All requests are routed through your entry Worker.
-  During the build, each Worker is output in a separate subdirectory of `dist`.
+  During the build, each Worker is output to a separate subdirectory of `dist`.

 > [!NOTE]
 > When running `wrangler deploy`, only your main (entry) Worker will be deployed.